tuto portefeuille en cuir

 • TINT: granny green 250ml

 The wallet pattern is available for sale on our website (reference KA210).
-It is only available in digital format: a PDF to print in actual size and assemble.
+It is only available as a digital version: PDF to print at actual size and assemble.

-We recommend reproducing the pattern pieces on pattern card.
+We recommend transferring the pattern pieces to cardboard for patterning.

 From